Rent Choice Start Safely

 How will it work?

 If you are approved to receive the subsidy, you will need to find an affordable rental property.
-Subsidised rents will be available to approved applicants from FACS for up to 36 months.
+Subsidised rents will be available to approved applicants from DCJ for up to 36 months.

 Where do I apply?

-You can apply for housing assistance at any FACS Housing office or with a social housing provider participating in Housing Pathways.
+You can apply for housing assistance at any DCJ Housing office or with a social housing provider participating in Housing Pathways.

 What is the subsidy level?